A Guide to Reporting a Concern

 Under The Protection of Persons Reporting Child Abuse Act 1998, so long as you report what you believe is true and it is done in good faith you cannot be sued.

-The following summarises the procedure to be followed in the reporting of concerns in relation to child safeguarding.
+The following summaries the procedure to be followed in the reporting of concerns in relation to child safeguarding.
 If a child safeguarding concern arises;

 - Information relating to the concern must be passed to the Diocesan Designated Liaison Person without delay.
 See contact numbers below.